-Global Communication was a part-time duo consisting of UK composers-producers-DJ's Mark Pritchard and Tom Middleton, together responsible for the classic 76'14 (1994), one of the the most famous and widely-loved albums in ambient techno.
+Global Communication is the duo of British composer-producer-DJ's Mark Pritchard and Tom Middleton.
+Both are still active today but it was during the 1990's they recorded as GC, creating three albums of original and semi-original material.
+They're still best known for the classic 76'14 (1994), one of the most famous and widely-loved albums in ambient dance music.

-76'14 - named after its exact running time - fully deserves its hallowed status.
-It's a near-perfect example of tone painting in the tradition of classic European synthesiser music but recast for the 90's dance music scene with then-current music computers, sampling techniques, drum machines and a dash of Detroit techno.
-This is music that brilliantly evolves melodies and movement from pure texture, music with real respect for subtlety and an awe-inspiring quality that will just wipe you out.
-From sighing cosmic vignettes to precise, melodic electro-rhythms, the light and dark moods simply melt from one into the other.
-Middleton and Pritchard show they understand where to draw the line before music that’s sweet and uplifting becomes something that's merely trite.
-The second and fourth tracks (none of them have actual names) are outstanding in the way they evolve from the simplest of sound effects: one a ticking clock, the other a radio pulse pinged from deep space.
+76'14 - named after its exact running time - fully deserves its hallowed status as a classic of early British techno aka IDM (that's, ahem, intelligent dance music).
+It's a near-perfect example of tone painting in the tradition of classic European ambient synthesiser music, but recast through the early 90's British dance scene's new-generation samplers, drum machines and infusions of Detroit techno, electro and various other scene sounds.
+This is music that brilliantly evolves melodies and movement from pure texture, electronica with real respect for subtlety and an awe-inspiring quality that will just wipe you out.
+The second and fourth tracks (none have actual names save their running times) are outstanding in the way they evolve from the simplest of sound effects: one a ticking clock, the other a radio pulse pinged from deep space.

-In a radio interview in 2004 on the album's 10th anniversary I asked Tom Middleton about the 76'14's bittersweet quality.
-"My mother had recently died and Mark was going through a bit of tough patch as well.
-We were holed up in a house in the country and basically locked ourselves away.
+From its sighing, cosmic hymns to precise, melodic IDM beats, the album's mix of light and dark is finely judged, walking that difficult line where sweet and uplifting avoids becoming trite, where seductive shadow avoids grim darkness.
+In a radio interview in 2004 I asked Tom Middleton about this remarkable bittersweet quality.
+"My mother had recently died and Mark was going through a bit of a tough patch as well.
+We were holed up in a house out in the country [in Cornwall] and basically locked ourselves away.
 So some of that mood you can hear on the record."
-Mark Pritchard also spoke about the project in a 2008 article in ezine Cyclic Defrost: "I’d always leaned towards sadder and darker kind of music, and Tom was always more accessible and melodic.
-So even though to me it’s a lot lighter than something I would listen to, the reason it works is that there is some tension in there.
-With ambient music you always have to be careful that it doesn't become new-age, wafty music."
+Mark Pritchard also spoke about this in a 2008 interview with ezine Cyclic Defrost: "I’d always leaned towards sadder and darker kinds of music, and Tom was always more accessible and melodic.
+So even though to me it’s a lot lighter than something I would listen to, the reason it works is that there is some tension in there."

-Although 76'14 is the greatest GC release, the duo's two other full-length albums from the 1990's are both magnificent nonetheless.
+Although 76'14 is the greatest GC release, the duo's two other full-length albums are both magnificent nonetheless.

-The duo's first album Pentamerous Metamorphosis (1993) sounds more and more seductive with each passing year.
-A complete and radical "re-imagining" of music from the album Blood Music (1993) by UK indie rock band Chapterhouse, it goes so far beyond a simple remix album that it's more accurate to call it an original Global Communication album based on some Chapterhouse samples.
+Pentamerous Metamorphosis sounds more and more seductive with each passing year.
+A complete and radical "re-imagining" of music from the album Blood Music (1993) by indie band and rock-dance crossovers Chapterhouse, it goes so far beyond a simple remix album that it's more accurate to call it an original Global Communication album that uses some Chapterhouse samples.
 Mostly instrumental, it has the same spacey and exquisitely detailed sound as 76'14 and the melodies hit the mark consistently.
-"Alpha Phase" is profoundly uplifting, "Beta Phase" has a retro sci-fi melody to die for, and the twilight beauty of "Epsilon Phase" is almost unbearably sad.
+"Alpha Phase" is profoundly uplifting, "Beta Phase" has a retro sci-fi melody to die for, and the twilight beauty of "Epsilon Phase" - the only piece with obvious Chapterhouse DNA - is almost unbearably sad.

 After Global Communication

 Unfortunately since Remotion, apart from a handful of singles, the duo haven't released any more joint compositions under the Global Communication name.
-However, they've continued individually to produce, remix and especially DJ in the genres of house, techno, breaks and - in Tom Middleton's case - ambient and downtempo as well.
+However, they've continued individually to write, produce, remix and especially DJ in the genres of house, techno, breaks, leftfield electronica and - in Tom Middleton's case - ambient and downtempo as well.